 You will need several tools to begin cooking in your Dutch oven.

-- 16” or longer tongs
+- 16” or longer tongs for placing and moving individual briquettes

-- learn how to store charcoal.)
+- Charcoal – (Also, learn how to store charcoal.)

 Also, when cooking in your Dutch oven, it must be on a flat surface clear of dried weeds, grass, etc. This is where a Dutch oven table is nice but not necessary.
 A 12” square concrete stepping stone is an inexpensive item to cook on.
 I recommend two, so you have one for the charcoal chimney.